 Also noteworthy, CBG is believed to be well tolerated by humans.
 25ml is an excessive amount for daily CBG intake but even at this dosage, it is well tolerated by humans.
 There is also a study that shows that it is well tolerated by rats.
 Sure there more research is needed to definitively say the fact but it is very promising.

-are the benefits of CBG worth it?
+Are the health benefits of CBG worth it?

 Even though coffee is embedded in our system with its benefits, it would not be wrong to find a far healthier alternative.
 CBG has come a long way and is here to give you extra energy and focus, as well as other benefits that we will love.